 Alcoholism: signs, symptoms and treatment

-Are you concerned that you or someone you know may be dependent on alcohol?
+Are you concerned that you or someone you know may be experiencing alcoholism?
 Find out how to recognise the common signs, and where to go for help.

 Alcoholism is a term used to describe the most serious form of high-risk drinking, with a strong, often uncontrollable, desire to drink.
 It means drinking at a level that causes harm to your health.1 Being dependent on alcohol means a person feels they’re not able to function or survive without it, and that drinking is an important, or sometimes the most important, factor in their life.2